Sthorkar2000/README_.md/README.md

 # README_.md
-My solutions to some of the practice exercises on Hackerrank! www.Hackerrank.com
+Some of my solutions to Hackerrank Challenges and basic programs.

 Profile:- https://www.hackerrank.com/Sthorkar